MI-AFP/tutorials/tutorials/01_fp-env.md

 # ...
 ```

-Then after the build you can do for example this with `stack ghci`:
+Then after the build you can also try it out with `stack ghci`:

 ```
 *Main Lib> namesSet